fhalim/ScalaTutorial/NOTES.md

   - Downsides
     - Code can be as hard to comprehend as needed
     - DSLs reflect on the base language
+    - ABI
+    - Ask Paul Philips
+    - Some libraries are not well done
     - Slow??